 The Whit Whit Fund

 The “Whit Whit Fund” began very organically.
 The Posillico men shaved their heads every year for St. Baldrick’s to raise money for Pediatric Cancer.
 When Whitney was diagnosed, her cousin decided to start “Team Whitney” to raise money in her honor.
 In ten days, we raised over $173,000!
 We then started the “Whit Whit Fund” at Memorial Sloan Kettering Cancer Center.
-The “Whit Whit Fund” raises money to research Pediatric Tumor Cancers.
-To date we have raised over $850,000 for a total of $1,000,000 for Pediatric Cancer research!
+The “Whit Whit Fund” raises money to research pediatric tumor cancers.
+To date we have raised almost $850,000 for a total of over $1,000,000 for Pediatric Cancer research!

 Make a donation by clicking above or if you prefer to write a check:

 Checks should be made payable to: MSKCC.
 Write memo as: “Whit Whit Fund”.